lesmana/image-to-ansi-blocks/README.md

 at the end we reset the color information so the terminal reverts back to the default colors.

-the color block begins with an escape code (\033). so the terminal nows what follows is terminal code and not characters to be printed.
+the color block begins with an escape code (`\033[`). so the terminal nows what follows is terminal code and not characters to be printed.

-the terminal code block spans from the escape to the m. the m is the terminal code for color. everything else between those two symbols are the parameters for m.
+the terminal code block spans from the escape to the `m`. the `m` is the terminal code for color. everything else between those two symbols are the parameters for `m`.

-the 38 signifies foreground color. the 2 signifies RGB color. the following three numbers are the actual R and G and B parts.
+the `38` signifies foreground color. the `2` signifies RGB color. the following three numbers are the actual R and G and B parts.

-the 48 signifies background color. the 2 and the following three numbers again the RGB color.
+the `48` signifies background color. the `2` and the following three numbers again the RGB color.

 once the colors are set
 every character from now on are printed in those colors.

-in the reset color block we only have 0 as parameter for m. that means to reset the color to the terminal default colors.
+in the reset color block we only have `0` as parameter for `m`. that means to reset the color to the terminal default colors.

-in the second code block we only have 38 for foreground color. that means the background color stays the default color.
+in the second code block we only have `38` for foreground color. that means the background color stays the default color.

 limitations: